Jar Lost Money for Four Consecutive Years. FY2025 Was Different.

 On Reddit / communities:

-Jar's FY2025 standalone filing shows the clearest operating leverage story in Indian fintech this year. ₹38 Cr revenue in FY2024. ₹188 Cr in FY2025.
+Jar's FY2025 numbers show the clearest operating leverage story in Indian fintech this year. ₹38 Cr revenue in FY2024. ₹188 Cr in FY2025.
 Expenses barely moved.
 First-ever profit.
-The filing is XBRL so there's no P&L breakdown — but the aggregate numbers are filed and clean.
+The line-item P&L sits in an attached statement we cannot read here, but the aggregate numbers are filed and clean.
 Full read in the article.

 For LinkedIn: